udip-patel/4TB3-Project-MatrixOps-ANTLR-Java/README.txt

 Functionality:
-Given an input text file which contains matrix definitions and operations that can be interpreted as sentences of the context-free language, the system will execute the instructions given on the specific matrices and store the results in one or more output files (again, based on the instructions given).
+The system expects an input text file which contains matrix definitions and operations that can be interpreted as sentences of a specific context-free language (detailed below).

-Formal Definition of Context-free Language:
+The system will then execute the instructions given on the specific matrices and store the results as directed.

-//will be called MAT (matrix-arithmetic-terminology) for this project
+//name of language is MAT (matrix-arithmetic-terminology) Formal Definition of Context-free Language:

     program             :=  programBlock* EOF
     programBlock        :=  matrixDeclaration | operationStatement | outputStatement

-    matrixDeclaration   :=  MATRIX IDENTIFIER OPENBRACE
+    matrixDeclaration   :=  MATRIX IDENTIFIER OPENBRACKET INTEGER CLOSEBRACKET OPENBRACE
                                 (OPENBRACE csvLine CLOSEBRACE)+
                             CLOSEBRACE BREAK
     csvLine             :=  number (COMMA number)*